-Gardening in the Puget Sound region gets the advantage of rich volcanic soils, abundant rain, and year-round temperate weather.
+Gardening in the Puget Sound region gets the advantage of year-round temperate weather, abundant rain, and rich volcanic soils.

 Fortunately, there is an avid gardening community in the Seattle-Tacoma area.
 Listed below, you’ll find gardening resources and information for the Puget Sound region, including ideas and inspiration from experts, social gardening clubs, and resources for vegetable gardening.

-Following these lists, you’ll also find a calendar of upcoming plant sales throughout the Puget Sound region.
+Following these lists, you’ll find a calendar of upcoming plant sales throughout the Puget Sound region.

 General Gardening Resources in the Puget Sound region

-Here are some of the local resources with information specific to gardening in the Pacific Northwest.
+Listed below are some of the best local resources with information specific to gardening in the Pacific Northwest.

 Master Gardener program through WSU Extension provides a multitude of resources for home gardeners.
 This FREE gardening information is available to the public and is research-based and focused on environmentally friendly gardening practices.
 Download free tips sheets on a variety of garden topics.
 There are extension services in the following counties around the Puget Sound region: